How and Why the Kentucky Counties Formed

 As Historian Steven Channing says, "Kentuckians were capable of creating - and did create - new counties at the least provocation."

 There's a much more practical reason the counties began to form.
 Tax collectors at one time would visit the landowners to collect the money.
 Once the population grew, this method was not practical so the citizens had to pay the taxes at the courthouse.
+[Check the tax records for your great-grandfather's name.]

 If you were in a large county living near the border, it may takes days to travel to and from the courthouse.
 Thus, the lawmakers decided each taxpayer had to live within a day's ride to the courthouse.
 Thus as the population continued to grow, so did the counties.
+As early as 1820, the value of coal was realized and mining operations began.

 Map Nearing Completion by 1855